Bindi Irwin Shares Updated Wedding Image Featuring Late Father Steve Irwin

-Bindi Irwin shared an updated wedding image that featured the inclusion of her late father, Steve Irwin, with Instagram.
-The former Dancing with the Stars mirrorball winner posted a painting created by The Monkey Brush artist Debb Oliver, who took an image snapped on the day Bindi married Chandler Powell and added a pic of Steve Irwin.
-Speaking about the artwork in the caption, the young woman said “this gave me happy tears.”
+Bindi Irwin shared an updated wedding image that included her late father, Steve Irwin, with Instagram.
+The former Dancing with the Stars mirrorball winner posted a painting created by The Monkey Brush artist Debb Oliver, who took an image snapped on the day Bindi married Chandler Powell and added in Steve Irwin.
+Speaking about the artwork in the caption, the young woman noted, “this gave me happy tears.”

-The original photo was taken on March 25, 2019, when the young woman and her fiance tied the knot in an intimate ceremony at the Australia Zoo with only Bindi’s mother Terri, brother Bob, Chandler, and late father’s best friend, Wes Mannion in attendance due to the coronavirus pandemic.
-Her new husband held the couple’s dog Piggy in the snap of the clan.
+The original photo was taken on March 25, 2020, when the young woman and her fiance tied the knot in an intimate ceremony at the Australia Zoo with only Bindi’s mother Terri, brother Bob, Chandler, and her late father’s best friend, Wes Mannion, in attendance due to the coronavirus pandemic.
+Her new husband held the couple’s dog Piggy in the image.

 The artist added an image of the late Crocodile Hunter star dressed in his uniform of khaki shirt and pants so he stood in between his daughter and wife.
 The painting showed the wildlife conservationist smiling brightly, and in this manner, gave Bindi the chance to include her father as part of her special day.